jessieFerrS/Projetos-Data-Science/Iniciante/Previsão do Preço das Ações/README.md

 ## 🖥️Features
 - The model is trained with historical stock price data.
 In this specific case, Google stock data was used.
 - It can be used to forecast future prices.
+- Training was based on the linear regression model.

 ## ⚙️Technologies
 - Python